- CoB Home

 The objectives of the board are:

-provide advice and counsel to the dean, faculty and students to assist the college in relating its programs and curriculum to the changing needs of business and society;
+to provide advice and counsel to the dean, faculty and students to assist the college in relating its programs and curriculum to the changing needs of business and society;

-participate in the strategic planning process and development of programs to ensure the accomplishment of objectives;
+to participate in the strategic planning process and development of programs to ensure the accomplishment of objectives;

-provide advice and assistance to the dean and faculty on matters related to faculty development;
+to provide advice and assistance to the dean and faculty on matters related to faculty development;

-assist the college and the career services office at JMU to create internships and employment opportunities for students;
+to assist the college and the career services office at JMU to create internships and employment opportunities for students;

-assist the college and JMU in identifying and cultivating potential financial supporters;
+to assist the college and JMU in identifying and cultivating potential financial supporters;

-make a personal/corporate financial commitment to JMU; and
+to make a personal/corporate financial commitment to JMU; and

-engage in other activities proposed and approved by the council.
+to engage in other activities proposed and approved by the council.

 The contributions provided by this talented group of business leaders have been crucial to the development of the College of Business.
 The board has played a significant role in formulating the college's strategic plans.
 Board members took the leadership role in planning, conducting and successfully implementing the College of Business Corporate Recruiters Chamber.
 The board has also supported faculty development through financial support of summer research grants and faculty excellence awards.